APA Summit on High School Psychology Education

 A weeklong summit on the teaching of high school psychology.

 In recognition of the importance of high school psychology as the start of the pipeline into the discipline, the first-ever APA Summit on High School Psychology Education was held July 9-14, 2017, at Weber State University in Ogden, Utah.
 The mission of the summit was to create the best future for high school psychology education.
-A total of 70 psychology educators from high schools, community colleges and undergraduate psychology programs were selected to participate in the summit following an open call for participants.
+A total of 70 psychology educators from high schools, community colleges and undergraduate psychology programs participated in the summit.
+Read about the summit in the APA Monitor on Psychology magazine or in the Psychology Teacher Network newsletter.
+Videos of the summit keynote addresses are provided at the bottom of this page.

 APA has convened a number of important national conferences on education and training in psychology, including two national conferences on undergraduate education in psychology, over the last three decades.
 This summit was the first national conference on high school psychology education.